Get TREBLE ODDS on your first bet at the Open Championship as a new 888 Sport customer - click here for details!

 Course Overview: TPC Deere Run is a course that's extremely scoreable for those players who love to manage their way strategically around a golf course rather than dominate it.
 With fairways that are easy to hit and receptive 6,000 sq.ft average Bentgrass green complexes to aim at, scoring is correspondingly low.
-Deere Run is a course that offers up opportunities for bombers like Jhonattan Vegas and Kyle Stanley or plotters like Zach and Jerry Kelly.
+Deere Run is a course that offers up opportunities for bombers like Jhonattan Vegas and Kyle Stanley or plotters like Zach and Jason Bohn.
 The key this week will ultimately be a hot putter and minimising bogeys which is always the case on resort scoring tests.
 Despite playing slightly tougher in 2014, 11 holes still played under par across the tournament, but it's worth noting that no course rookie has won the tournament since Sean O'Hair in 2005.
 Post-cut scoring increases slightly with more difficult pin positions and those with prior knowledge of this event know where those weekend holes will be cut and, more importantly, where to position off the tee to access them.

-Winners: 2015: Jordan Spieth (-20); 2014: Brian Harman (-22); 2013: Jordan Spieth (-19); 2012: Zach Johnson (-20); 2011: Steve Stricker (-22); 2010: Steve Sticker (-26).
+Winners: 2014: Brian Harman (-22); 2013: Jordan Spieth (-19); 2012: Zach Johnson (-20); 2011: Steve Stricker (-22); 2010: Steve Sticker (-26).

-Tournament Stats: We've published some key player statistics for this week which are well worth a look.
-Naturally they'll help to shape a view on players who could go well: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.
+Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
+Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

 Winners & Prices: 2014: Harman 125/1; 2013: Spieth 40/1; 2012: Zach Johnson 12/1; 2011: Stricker 7/1; 2010: Stricker 16/1; 2009: Stricker 15/1.
-Average: 30/1.
-For a summary of winners' odds on the PGA Tour for the past 5 years based on the 2016 schedule click here.
+For a summary of winners' odds on the PGA Tour for the past 5 years based on the 2015 schedule click here.

-Tournament Trends & Key Factors: Analysing the final stats of the 6 winners of the John Deere Classic since 2010 gives us a little more insight into the requirements for this test:
+Tournament Trends & Key Factors: Analysing the final stats of the last 5 winners here since 2010 gives us a little more insight into the requirements for this test:

 Zach Johnson: "I think starting on 14, you've got often times a reachable par 4, a birdie hole, but a hole that if you're just a little bit off, a bogey hole.
 15 is a really good par 4.
 Obviously 16 assuming it's one of the signature holes here if not the signature hole, great little par 3.
 A birdieable, maybe even eagle hole on 17, and then a brutal but fair 18th hole with a lot of opportunity and I would say treachery around the corner.
 It's just because of the character of the last five holes here, I think.
 I don't want to equate it to another golf course, but I look at I'm not saying we're going to have seven straight birdies to finish, but if you look at TPC River Highlands, it's kind of got that sort of ingredient, where you have a reachable par 5, you've got a short par 4, a par 3, a lot of water, and just holes that you can either go really, really low or it can really bite you, and I think that's why you see a little bit of movement and guys just kind of bunching up at the end."